milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 #### Steam

-Steam has an ongoing issue, that prevents it to start with an appropriately applied scale on high resulution displays.
+Steam has an (ongoing issue)[https://github.com/ValveSoftware/steam-for-linux/issues/9209], that prevents it to start with an appropriately applied scale on high resolution displays.
 This is a known regression for a long time, and here is how you can circumvent that by creating a custom launcher.

 On **KDE**: